microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_Sharing

-    The UI_Sharing message is posted when the user activates the *Share* UI in Office Online.
+    The UI_Sharing message is posted when the user activates the :guilabel:`Share` UI in Office Online.
 The host should use this message to trigger any custom sharing UI.

     To send this message, the :term:`FileSharingPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
 Otherwise Office Online will not send this message.